mgoltzsche/khelm/README.md

 * Automatically fetches and updates required repository index files when needed
 * Allows to automatically reload dependencies when lock file is out of sync
 * Allows to use any repository without registering it in repositories.yaml
+* Allows to use a Helm chart from a remote git repository
 * Allows to exclude certain resources from the Helm chart output
 * Allows to enforce namespace-scoped resources within the template output
 * Allows to enforce a namespace on all resources